Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/new-chunk-strategy.md

 #### New Strategy

 In the case of the New Chunk Strategy, the system splits this text into 4 logical chunks.
-Elements, such as various types of headers and tables, are converted into the md format.
+Elements, such as various types of headers and tables, are converted into Markdown format.
 Each chunk has a metadata object that shows the number of the source page where this information was located.

 ???+ note "New Chunk Splitting"